| ← C7: Computer Science as a Discipline | ↑ Table of Contents ↑ | C8: Inside Data → |

 'https://freecsc.com/Images/die6.gif';

-EXERCISE 7.9: Confirm that the Web pages from EXAMPLES 7.6 and 7.7 behave as described by clicking the "See in Browser" button and simulating dice rolls.
+EXERCISE 7.8: Confirm that the Web pages from EXAMPLES 7.6 and 7.7 behave as described by clicking the "See in Browser" button and simulating dice rolls.
 The odds of rolling doubles (two dice with the same number of dots) are 1 out of 6.
 Simulate 30 dice rolls using each of the pages.
 Did either simulation produce the expected 5 doubles out of 30 rolls?
 If not, were the numbers close to 5?
 Add the two numbers together.
 Is this total close to 10?

-EXERCISE 7.10: Suppose we wanted to modify the dice simulation pages from EXAMPLES 7.6 and 7.7 to utilize 4-sided pyramid-shaped dice (with 1 to 4 dots on a side).
+EXERCISE 7.9: Suppose we wanted to modify the dice simulation pages from EXAMPLES 7.6 and 7.7 to utilize 4-sided pyramid-shaped dice (with 1 to 4 dots on a side).
 What changes would need to be made to each page to accomplish this?
 Enter your changes and confirm that they work as described.

 Many secure computer systems require the use of complex passwords that are difficult to guess.
 One way to create secure passwords is to automatically generate them as random sequences of characters.
 While a hacker might be able to guess your password if it is the name of your family dog or your fifth-grade teacher, it is extremely unlikely that they would be able to guess a random password such as d6CW4!m.

-EXERCISE 7.11: Confirm that the Web page from EXAMPLE 7.8 behaves as described by clicking the "See in Browser" button and generating random 3-letter sequences.
+EXERCISE 7.10: Confirm that the Web page from EXAMPLE 7.8 behaves as described by clicking the "See in Browser" button and generating random 3-letter sequences.

 There are approximately 550 different 3-letter words in the English language and 263 = 17,576 possible 3-letter sequences.
 As a result, the likelihood of obtaining a word at random is 550/17,576, or close to 1/32.
 Use the page to generate 32 random 3-letter sequences.
 Did you obtain any words?
 Would it surprise you if you didn't obtain any words, or obtained more than one?

-EXERCISE 7.12: The 10 most frequently used letters in the English language, ordered by frequency, are e, t, a, o, i, n, s, h, r and d.
+EXERCISE 7.11: The 10 most frequently used letters in the English language, ordered by frequency, are e, t, a, o, i, n, s, h, r and d.
 As a result, if you generated random letter sequences using only these ten letters, you might expect to have a greater likelihood of obtaining words.
 Use the Web page from EXAMPLE 7.8 to generate random 3-letter sequences using "etaionshrd" as the possible characters.
 Do you obtain words more frequently than you did with the complete alphabet?

-EXERCISE 7.13: Modify the HTML document in EXAMPLE 7.8 so that it instead generates random 4-letter sequences.
+EXERCISE 7.12: Modify the HTML document in EXAMPLE 7.8 so that it instead generates random 4-letter sequences.
 Use your modified page to generate 4-letter sequences using the entire alphabet.
 How many sequences did you have to generate before you obtained an English word?
 Would you expect it to be more or less likely to obtain a 4-letter word at random when compared to 3-letter words?
 Explain your answer.

 Although there is no scientific evidence that Extrasensory Perception (ESP) exists, some people claim to have the ability to predict the future.
 We can create a Web page that will allow you to test your supposed ESP powers.
 The page will allow you to guess a number from 1 to 3 and then will match your guess against a randomly generated number in that range.
 If you are correct more than a third of the time, which is what you would expect from random guesses, then you might claim to have some level of ESP.
-Or, realistically, you were just lucky and subsequent unlucky guesses would eventually balance things out.
-For example:
+Or, realistically, you were just lucky and subsequent unlucky guesses would eventually balance things out (FIGURE 2).

-ESP Tester
+FIGURE 2.
+ESP Tester Page.

 The HTML document in EXAMPLE 7.9 takes a first pass at implementing this page.